crossbario/autobahn-python/doc/index.rst

 in Python 2 and 3, running on `Twisted`_ and `asyncio`_.

 WebSocket allows `bidirectional real-time messaging on the Web <http://tavendo.com/blog/post/websocket-why-what-can-i-use-it/>`_ and WAMP adds `asynchronous Remote Procedure Calls and Publish & Subscribe on top of WebSocket <http://wamp.ws/why/>`_.

-.. note:: Currently, only WebSocket is implemented on both `Twisted`_ and `asyncio`_.
-WAMP is currently only implemented on `Twisted`_.
-WAMP on `asyncio`_ is planned, but we can't guarantee a specific timeframe.

 Show me some code